Recommended as first-line treatment per the

 The standard of care for RRP is clear1,2

-The first and only FDA-approved therapy to treat recurrent respiratory papillomatosis (RRP) in adults.1,3
+PAPZIMEOS is the first and only FDA-approved therapy to treat recurrent respiratory papillomatosis (RRP) in adults1,3

 HPV=human papillomavirus.